pocl/pocl/doc/sphinx/source/remote.rst

-* ARM Mali OpenCL SDK (on Linux) and some Android OpenCL implementations fail to return anything for clGetKernelArgInfo calls, so it's unusable by itself (as backend for loca/remote drivers).
+* ARM Mali OpenCL SDK (on Linux) and some Android OpenCL implementations fail to return anything for clGetKernelArgInfo calls, so it's unusable by itself (as backend for the proxy driver or for pocld).
-  It is usable if pocl is built with at least two drivers (local/remote/pthread etc) of which at least one provides the build information.
+  It is usable if pocl is built with at least two drivers (proxy/remote/pthread etc) of which at least one provides the build information.
   For OpenCL (pocl) users, it means all CL programs (to be used with Mali) must be built for at least two devices from two drivers,